root-project/root/README/ReleaseNotes/v612/index.md

   collection->UseRWLock();
 ```
 all operations on the collection will take the read or write lock when needed, currently they shared the global lock (ROOT::gCoreMutex).
+- The interpreter-related lock is now locking only the compilation step, not the execution step.
+This reduces the scope for lock contention.

 ## I/O Libraries